sixhobbits/technical-writing/write-for-us.md

 ## [Hashnode.com](https://www.hashnode.com/)
 Hashnode is a free developer blogging platform that allows you to publish articles on your own domain and connect with a global developer community.
 With Hashnode, you can see what others are interested in reading and you can backup your posts to a GitHub repository for safekeeping.

+# Course platforms

+[Course Platforms](./course-platforms.md) are a list of online platforms that produce paid educational content.
+They pay contributors to create the materials that they sell to their students.